 4. Go beyond your usual ‘type’

-Try to be more flexible when it comes to dating.
-Do not be hell-bent on dating only a ‘certain type’ of person.
-Try to look beyond physical and material aspects and be more open to dating someone on the same wavelength – someone who can make you happy.
+In your soulmate-finding quest, try to be more flexible regarding dating.
+Do not be hell-bent on dating only a ‘certain type’ person.
+Try to look beyond physical and material aspects and be more open to dating someone on the same wavelength – someone who can make you happy instead of rigidly trying to find a perfect soulmate match.
 Someone who can see you for who you are and genuinely appreciate you.

 5. Don’t date someone under pressure

-You could be under the pressure of friends and family to find someone to settle down with.
-Don’t date someone because you ‘have to’ but instead look for someone who will make you ‘want to’ date them.
-The commitment made under pressure may not last long.
+Your matchmaking friends and family members could pressure you to find someone to settle down with or find your soulmate love.
+Don’t date someone because you “have to,” but look for someone who will make you “want to” date them.
+The commitment made under pressure may not last long, and if you get married in this forceful compromise, it could even lead to divorce.
 And if you have waited for so long for the right partner, you might as well try to be a little more patient.

 6. Be confident